jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ## Parsing CSS

-Create a new `lib/parse-css.js` for parsing the CSS.
+Create a new `lib/parse-css.js` file for parsing the CSS.

 ```js
 // lib/parse-css.js